bartelsjoshuac/Corduroy/README.md

 2. Create nice dynamic informational and error message, like if you forgot to select a trail rating, etc.  Without having to submit the form and wait for the server.
 3. Display a feedback message inline with the page in a nice format, vs. submit and wait, AKA tradditional web design.
 Again asteically pleasing user feedback.

+Alpine allowed the project to maintain a compact footprint.
+Project 1 had a 4 MB code base, Project 2 (with Alpine) increased that to just 16 MB.
+The complete sever and client produced a 1.6 GB server/client and a 600MB database.
+Contrasting that to Ember, before development, Ember produced a 325MB code base and a 7 GB docker image.
+This is likely because of Ember and React's node.js requirement.

 Alpine.js also did not require a seperate application server or docker image, it worked with my existing Django templates, with significant modifications, but ones I could understand, something I had a very difficult time doing with Ember and React.
-In less than 8 hours, I was able to get 3 templates working semi-nice with Alpine and reusing a significant amount of code between them.
+In less than 8 hours, I was able to get my templates and existing working semi-nice with Alpine and reusing a significant amount of code between them.

-Lastly, the very name Alpine.js was very fitting to my Coduroy Snowmobile trail report application for the high alpine areas of the Rocky Mountains.
+Lastly, the very name Alpine.js was very fitting to my Coduroy Snowmobile trail report application for the high alpine areas of the Rocky Mountains, although that is merely coincidence.
 As a side note, the name Corduroy was dereived from the corduroy pants look left in the surface of the snow after a mechanized snow groomer passes over it.
 The term is shared among skiers and snowmobilers alike as a similiar machine is used to produce both.

 ChatGPT was used to do some of the heavy lifting and repeitive work to incorperate Alpine into my Django templates.
-Most of its use was in debugging features as I tried to make the application more dynamic.
-For example I found I would frequently break an entire template, spend a very lone time trying to find an obscure typo that Django allowed, but caused a form to not submit or not save the data.
-Correlating the developer console errors in the browser with the Javascript can be very time consuming and ChatGPT can often spot the simplest of errors instantly when provided the code and the console error.
-It is also very good when you ask it to take code that should be working, but is not and all you want it to do is pack it full of debug statements so that you can then run it see where the problem lies.
+My CSS was courtesy of a CSS website for common simple and readable mobile friendly pages.
+Most of ChatGPT's use was in debugging features as I tried to make the application more dynamic.
+For example I found I would frequently break an entire template, spend a very lone time trying to find an obscure typo that Django allowed (because it does not care what you do in Javascript), but caused a form to not submit or not save the data.
+Correlating the developer console errors in the browser with the Javascript can be very time consuming and ChatGPT can often spot the simplest of typos instantly when provided the code and the console error.
+It is also very good when you ask it to take code that should be working, but is not and all you want it to do is pack it full of debug statements so that you can then run it see where the problem lies and fix it yourself in the case where you logic was just wrong.
 Simiilary, you can then have it remove all those debug statements once it is working, without the risk of breaking something by accdident again.
-I found myself manually adding debug statements, that they need to be manually debugged themselves, or removing debug statements from working code, only to have the absence of debugging statements again break the functionality, which is not only time consuming, but frusterating as well.
+I found myself manually adding debug statements, that they needed to be manually debugged themselves, or removing debug statements from working code, only to have the absence of debugging statements again break the functionality, which is not only time consuming, but frusterating as well.

-Lastly I went ahead and did the Google Cloud hosting as GCS was something I had basic knowledge of already, and quite frankly, I did that when Prject 2 was announced and before it was optional.
-Once everything is working locally in Docker, deploying it with GCS is relatively straight forward if you understand GCS.
-GCS of course no place to try and develop code as GCS cheaper VMs are extremely slow for building.
+Lastly I went ahead and did the Google Cloud hosting as GCS was something I had basic knowledge of already, and quite frankly, I did that when Prject 2 was announced and before it was optional using just the Project 1 code base.
+Once everything is working locally in Docker, deploying it with GCS is relatively straight forward if you understand GCS a little.
+GCS of course is no place to try and develop code as GCS cheaper VMs are extremely slow for building.

 ## Installation